waltergalvao/waltergalvao/README.md

 If you are looking at my GitHub to assess my skills... all my code is on GitLab private repositories 😅

-I invite you to look at me career trajectory instead, look at linked.com/in/wbgneto
+I invite you to look at my career trajectory instead, look at https://linked.com/in/wbgneto

 ### What you will find

-All projects you`ll find here, were just college projects.
+Basically just college projects.

-Except for https://github.com/wbgneto/jira-better-estimates, that I made to help my team at Optix.
+Except for https://github.com/wbgneto/jira-better-estimates, which I made to help my team at Optix.